Our top choices among the best soccer cleats for defenders this year are:

 This soccer cleat offers a responsive ride through a split soleplate called CONTROLFRAME.
 The outsole has blade studs under the heel and studs under the forefoot that looks more like a conical shape, which can add more stability to your stride.

-If you want to match the speed of the opposing team’s fastest players, Adidas X Ghosted.1 is the speed cleat for you.
-Weighing only at 6.8 oz, it is arguably the best boot for players looking for a barefoot-like sensation.
+If you want to match the speed of the opposing team’s fastest players, Adidas X Speedflow.1 is the speed cleat for you.
+This new model replaces the Ghosted.1 and is arguably the best boot for players looking for a barefoot-like experience.

-This soccer cleat has a 3D heel with cushions and an anti-slip lining that secures the foot and delivers a game-long comfort.
-It has a unique Carbon Fiber SpeedFrame underneath the forefoot, designed to give you a responsive take-off that maintains your explosive movement.
+This new soccer cleat is even more lightweight than its already very light predecessor.
+It has a much better Primeknit upper with an Engineered Agility Frame, a technology designed to wrap the foot and provide stability in all directions.
+It has a unique Carbon Fiber SpeedFrame underneath the forefoot to give you a responsive take-off that maintains your explosive movements.

-Note: Since Adidas X Ghosted.1 has a thinner upper, it makes you more prone to impact injury.
+Note: Since Adidas X Speedflow.1 has a thinner upper, it makes you more prone to impact injury.
 So take extra care when colliding with other players on the field.

-Nike Tiempo Legend 8 is our top pick in leather cleats for defensive positions.
-Although you may not appreciate it if you want the ball’s closest (barefoot) touch, this boot has everything you need to defend your team.
+Nike Tiempo Legend 9 is our top pick in leather cleats for defensive positions.
+It now offers a better close-to-the-foot sensation and has everything you need to defend your team.

-This soccer cleat has mixed blades and conical studs, which offer stability, excellent turning ability, and quick release from the ground.
+This soccer cleat has mixed blades and conical studs for stability, excellent turning ability, and quick release from the ground.
 It is well-padded and will give you long-lasting comfort.
 It has a soft k-leather that can protect you from impact injury.
-And a Quadfit mesh technology under its leather upper that locks the foot down through every change of direction.
+And soft foam pods that hug the foot better than the previous Quadfit mesh.

-Nike Tiempo Legend 8 only weighs 7.4 oz and comes with a Hyperstability soleplate, which offers comfort and traction regardless of field condition.
+Nike Tiempo Legend 9 is the most lightweight Legend ever.
+It has been redesigned for speed and comes with a Hyperstability soleplate, which offers comfort and traction regardless of field condition.

 – Nike Mercurial Vapor 14 –